Department : Psychological Services- Room 5A-12

 Program Description

-The Clinical Psychology Program at Woodhull Medical Center is under the auspices of the Department of Psychiatry.
+The Clinical Psychology Program at Woodhull Medical Center is under the auspices of the Department of Behavioral Health.
 The program provides a generalist training within a clinical model to meet the mental health needs of underserved populations in an ethnically diverse city environment.
-All interns are required to participate in a year-long core rotation in the Adult and Child and Adolescent Departments and 3 months with Inpatient Services.
-Interns are also required to develop an area of interest by selecting from minor rotations.
-They can select between: HIV Center, Chemical Dependency Treatment Services, Mobile Crisis Team, Bilingual Community Outreach (Spanish/English) Service, DBT, Bariatric, ACT, LGBTQA+, Consultation/Liaison and Group Psychotherapy.
-Interns will participate in a didactic seminar series and are required to attend Grand Rounds.
-Interns will develop competence in a) working with a wide range of presenting problems; b) diagnostic, assessment and psychotherapy, c) adult and child group psychotherapy; d) multi-disciplinary collaboration; e) consulting to schools; f) conveying psychological knowledge to others e) providing therapy within a bilingual English/Spanish/bicultural framework if applicable.
+All psychologists-in-training are required to participate in a year-long core rotation in the Adult (AOPD) and Child & Adolescent (CAOPD) Outpatient Departments and a 3-month rotation on Inpatient Services.
+Psychologists-in-training are also required to develop an area of interest by selecting from minor rotations.
+Minor rotations are dependent upon supervisory availability, and include: HIV Center, Chemical Dependency Treatment Services, Mobile Crisis Team, Bilingual Community Outreach (Spanish/English) Service, DBT, Bariatric, ACT, LGBTQ+, Consultation/Liaison (BBI), and Group Psychotherapy.
+Psychologists-in-training will participate in a didactic seminar series and will have the opportunity to attend Grand Rounds when available.
+Psychologists-in-training will develop competence in a) working with a wide range of presenting problems; b) diagnostic, assessment and psychotherapy, c) adult, adolescent, and child group psychotherapy; d) multi-disciplinary collaboration; e) consulting to schools; f) conveying psychological knowledge to others e) providing therapy within a bilingual English/Spanish/bicultural framework, if applicable.
 We offer significant supervision in all minor and core rotations.
-Training supervisors work from a variety of theoretical orientations, including Psychodynamic, CBT, Family Systems, Multicultural, and Interpersonal Perspectives and offer interns supportive supervision and look to enhance professional development.
-To access internship brochure please go to: Woodhull Medical Center's website- https://www.nychealthandhospitals.org/woodhull-services/behavioral-health/
+Training supervisors work from a variety of theoretical orientations, including Psychodynamic, CBT, Family Systems, Multicultural, and Interpersonal Perspectives, offer psychologists-in-training supportive supervision, and seek to enhance trainees' professional development.
+To access our internship brochure please go to: Woodhull Medical Center's website at:

 Internship Training Opportunities